neon200/MoviePedia/README.md

 ## 🚀 Quick Start

 Clone the repo or download the files \
+Write your OMDB API key in the first line of the script.js file \
 Open index.html in your browser \
 Start searching for movies!